AbhayTr/AbhayTr/README.md

 ### I am Abhay Tripathi

-A B.Tech First Year student who is a tech enthusiast and develops apps and modules as an hobby.
+I am a B.Tech First Year student.
+I am a technology enthusiast and love making apps to solve real world day-to-day problems as an hobby.

 I would like to welcome you to my github projects.
 I hope you find them interesting.
 Happy project surfing!